ansible/ansible/docs/docsite/rst/dev_guide/testing_units.rst

         c = -13
         assert self.a - self.b = c

-Both are equivalent;  the function based interface is simpler and quicker and so that's probably where you should start when you are just trying to add a few basic tests for a module.
+Both methods work fine in most circumstances; the function based interface is simpler and quicker and so that's probably where you should start when you are just trying to add a few basic tests for a module.
 The class based test allows more tidy set up and tear down of pre-requisites so if you have many test cases for your module you may want to refactor to use that.
-Assertions using the simple assert function inside the tests will
+Assertions using the simple assert function inside the tests will.

 A number of the unit test suites include functions that are shared between several modules, especially in the networking arena.
 In these cases a file is created in the same directory which is then included directly.

 module test case common code